Finance

 ## Phase 5: ADMET Filtering

-Include a filter funnel table in the report showing pass/fail counts at each stage.
+Include a filter funnel summary in the report showing pass/fail counts at each stage.

 ---